Arc-Computer/RCL/README.md

 </div>

 ATLAS delivers consistent 15.7% accuracy improvements and 31% completion gains across any base model through diagnostic probing and conditional teaching.
+The framework works with any student model—train your own teacher or use our pre-trained ATLAS-8B models.

 ## Student Performance Results